Admission to Major & SOWK 441Page address: http://sbs.mnsu.edu/socialwork/undergraduate/admission/admissiontomajor.html

 The BSSW faculty made the following changes to our application forms.

 2) The BSSW Application is now primarily a fill in the blank or check list set of forms.
 The first 2 pages function as a cover sheet and checklist and must accompany your application.
-The resume section in which we ask applicants to provide information about their prior work, volunteer, organization involvement, or training/workshops participation has been expanded.
-Then complete the section asking for curriculum and academic progress and plans.
+Applicants, beginning Spring 2016, are required to submit a resume to provide provide information about their prior work, volunteer, organization involvement, or training/workshops and leadership and advocacy activities.
+Links to MSU,M's Career Development information on how to complete a resume is included in the Instruction Packet and below.
+Students also complete a section asking for curriculum and academic progress and course plans.
 The Academic and Professional Responsibilities Contract is included in the application also.

-3) The final form is your Academic and Professional Statements/Essays (which are also in the Application Instruction packet referred to in item #1 above).
+3) The final form is your Academic and Professional Statement Essays (which are also in the Application Instruction packet referred to in item #1 above).
 Essay A asks you to address your academic readiness.
 Essay B asks you to define social work and apply concepts to a specific field of practice.
-Essay C's primary focus is on values, diversity, social justice & advocacy, and privilege.
+Essay C's primary focus is values, diversity, social justice & advocacy, and privilege.

 As you complete these forms for us, please don't hesitate to ask BSSW faculty questions.
 If you find errors/typos, confusing instructions, send an email to Debra Gohagan, BSSW Program Director, at firstname.lastname@example.org.